PritamChakrabortyShuvo/JavaScript-Hub/01_The-JS-Handbook.md

 - ✔ A single variable can change its type at runtime.
 - ✔ No need to specify data types when declaring variables.

+## 🔹 Key Features of Dynamic Typing

+- ✅ No need to declare a specific type (string, number, etc.).
+- ✅ The type of a variable can change at runtime.
+- ✅ Flexible but can lead to unexpected bugs if not handled properly.